saydus/twitter-overlap/README.md

 The script uses [Tweepy](https://github.com/tweepy/tweepy).
 Read about approaches to take for different use cases [here](https://docs.google.com/presentation/d/1O3CEgcAUOC1-aQjZ77A3QbBT_meE4uO_xgbYJGdr9Ns/edit?usp=sharing).

 ## Getting Started
-Install all dependencies from `requiremnts.txt`, using `pip3 install`.
+Install all dependencies from `requirements.txt`, using `pip3 install -r requirements.txt`.
 If you are having issues with an SSL certificate when trying to run the script, use `PYTHONHTTPSVERIFY=0 python3 fetchFollowers.py
 ` to start it.

+Set up a MongoDB Atlas database, and obtain the link for connecting to it.
+From the link, get the username and password, which you will insert to the `.env` as specified below.

 Create a `.env` file in repo's root to include authentication keys for your Twitter Developer account and other useful environment variables in the following format:
 ```.env